 Barber v.
 Otis Elevator Company, Multnomah County Case No. 14CV19756

 Plaintiff Barber was an employee at Providence Portland Medical Center.
 Defendant Otis Elevator Company had a contract to repair and maintain the elevators at the hospital.
 Barber got on an employee elevator to go down two floors.
 She alleged that the elevator made a sudden drop causing injuries to her back, shoulder, and legs, including rotator cuff and labrum tears which required surgical repair.
-She sought $36,445.34 in past medical expenses, $20,268.03 in wage losses, unstated amounts of future medical expenses and $1,500,000.00 in non-economic damages.
+She sought $36,445.34 in past medical expenses, $20,268.03 in wage losses, unstated amounts of future medical costs and $1,500,000.00 in non-economic damages.